Bachir Gemayel

 He founded and later became the supreme commander of the Lebanese Forces, uniting major Christian militias by force under the slogan of "Uniting the Christian Rifle".
 Gemayel allied with Israel and his forces fought the Palestine Liberation Organization and the Syrian Army.
-He was elected president on 23 August 1982, but he was assassinated before taking office on 14 September, via a bomb explosion by Habib Shartouni, a member of the Syrian Social Nationalist Party.
+He was elected president on 23 August 1982, but was assassinated before taking office on 14 September, via a bomb explosion by Habib Shartouni, a member of the Syrian Social Nationalist Party.

 Gemayel is described as the most controversial figure in the history of Lebanon.
 He remains popular among Maronite Christians, where he is seen as a "martyr" and an "icon".
 Conversely, he has been criticized for committing alleged war crimes and accused of treason for his relations with Israel.

 Early life

-Bachir Gemayel was born in the Achrafieh neighborhood of Beirut on 10 November 1947, the youngest of six children.
+Bachir Pierre Gemayel was born in the Achrafieh neighborhood of Beirut on 10 November 1947, the youngest of six children.
 The Gemayel family originated from Bikfaya village in the Matn District of Lebanon and is one of the most influential Christian families in the country.
-His father was Pierre Gemayel, who founded the Phalange party in 1936 as a youth movement.
-He attended the Jesuit Collège Notre Dame de Jamhour and the Institution Moderne du Liban (IML)- Fanar.
-He completed his university education at St. Joseph University (Université Saint-Joseph - USJ) in Beirut.
+He attended the Jesuit Collège Notre Dame de Jamhour and the Institution Moderne du Liban (IML) – Fanar.
+He completed his university education at St. Joseph University (Université Saint-Joseph – USJ) in Beirut.
 After teaching for three years at the Lebanese Modern Institute, he graduated in 1971 with a bachelor's degree in law and another in political sciences in 1973.
 In 1971, Gemayel studied at The Center for American and International Law near Dallas, Texas in the United States.
 Qualifying in 1972, he joined the bar association and opened an office in Hamra Street, West Beirut.